whatwg/sg/Privacy Policy.md

 ## Disclosure to third parties

 We may disclose your personal information to our service providers to perform certain services on our behalf such as email service delivery.
-We may also disclose your personal information if obligated by law, legal process, litigation and/or requests from public and governmental authorities within or outside your country of residence.
+We may also disclose your personal information if obligated by law, legal process, litigation, and/or requests from public and governmental authorities within or outside your country of residence.
 Finally, we may disclose your personal information if we determine that for purposes of national security, law enforcement, or other issues of public importance, disclosure is necessary or appropriate.

 This site may contain links to third-party websites, products, and services.
 Information collected by third parties, which may include your personal information, is governed by their privacy policies and practices.